dabernado/iris/iris.md

  * Distribute inner sum over both product values/Factor inner
  * sum into first value
  *
+ * lc = # of types on the left-hand side of the sum
- * d = index of last variant of the left hand of the sum type
+ * rc = # of types on the right-hand side of the sum

 FOLD <-> UFOLD    : a[x.?a] <-> x.?a
  * Fold/unfold value into a recursively typed value